markusmoenig/jsenginewrapper/README.md

 # JSEngineWrapper

-##A simple to use JavaScript Engine Wrapper for v8 and SpiderMonkey under the MIT license
+##An easy to use JavaScript Engine Wrapper for v8 and SpiderMonkey under the MIT license

 JavaScript is a great language and there are several, fast JIT based JavaScript engines under heavy development.
 Things are very dynamic with complex APIs being changed at whim.
 The reasons for me to create a C++ wrapper were: